 The Wisconsin School Psychologist's Association (WSPA) is interested in supporting future state leaders in the field of school psychology.
 One student from each of the seven state programs is eligible to serve on the WSPA board as a student rep. The WSPA board meets at each WSPA conference (fall and spring) and in the summer for long range planning.
 Student representatives are asked for student perspectives and learn about state issues through observing board processes and communicating with faculty members on the board.
-UW-RF has supported a WSPA student representative since 2010.
-Students may submit an application for this position to the program director in late spring each year (see: http://www.uwrf.edu/CSP/SpsyResources.cfm).
+UWRF has supported a WSPA student representative since 2010.
+A call for applications will come from the program faculty each spring.
 The faculty will choose student leaders from the pool of applicants.